-Both the YSB Foster Parent Law Grievance Policy and the YSB internal appeals policy explicitly states that no retaliation by a case worker or any staff member will occur.
-Each staff member is made aware that harassment or retaliation against a foster parent is strictly prohibited.
-Case workers know that foster parents are a very valuable member of our team and that a foster parent's concerns should be validated.
+Case workers know that foster parents are very valuable members of our team and that a foster parent's concerns should be validated.
 At any point within the appeal process, foster parents have the right to contact the Office of the Inspector General, Advocacy Office, or the Foster Parent Hotline to address their complaints and concerns.